dev-xo/remix-saas/README.md

 npm run dev
 ```

-> Note: Cloning the repository instead of initializing it with the above commands, will result in a unapropiate erxperience.
+> Note: Cloning the repository instead of initializing it with the above commands, will result in a inappropriate experience.
 This template uses `remix.init` to configure itself and prepare your environment.

 ## Getting Started

-The following section will be splitted into three quick threads: **Live Demo, Development and Production**.
+The following section will be splitted into three threads: **Live Demo**, **Development** and **Production**.

 ### Live Demo

 Template's Demo has been developed to be really simple to test, being able to show all its provided features.
-Here is a basic workflow you can follow:
+Here is a basic workflow you can follow to test it:

 1. Log in with your preferred Social Authenticator.
 2. Select a Subscription Plan.
-3. Fill Stripe Checkout inputs with default development values. _(Check note from bellow.)_
+3. Fill Stripe Checkout inputs with default development values. _(Check Note)_
-4. You should be redirected back to the App with selected Stripe Plan already set.
+4. You should be redirected back to the app with selected Stripe Plan already set.

-> Notes: Stripe Checkout default dev values: Type `4242` as much times as you can on each available input.
+> Notes: Stripe test mode uses the following number: `4242` as valid values for Card Information.
+Type it on each available input to successfully complete Checkout step.

 ### Development